rebelsky/csc207c/_eboards/eboard35.md

 * Please commit more regularly.
 * Many of you worked with other people on labs related to the MP, but did not seem to cite them.
-* Please try to limit your lines to less than 80 characters.
+* Please try to limit your lines to fewer than 80 characters.

 Questions
 ---------